jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 	- this ok?
 - PB lock says hold for 3 sec, but logic doesn't really show any timer
 - Voltage Live DP used to be logic from an input contact.
 Ok to leave out, or do I use 59 element somehow?
+	- YES, place back in for DP
+	- also put back local bit logic
 - Batt test is on 8 hour timer, that ok?
 - Lockout equation - should any trips put switch in lockout?
 	- does there need to be a lockout?